indeedion/TGPT/README.md

 # TGPT

-TGPT is a Linux command-line tool for interacting with OpenAI's GPT-3.5-turbo model and the DALL-E image generation API.
-This tool allows users to generate text completions and create images or variations of existing images using text prompts.
+TGPT is a command-line tool for interacting with OpenAI's GPT-3.5-turbo model and generating images using DALL-E. This tool allows users to generate text completions and create images or variations of existing images using text prompts.

 ### Table of Contents